 A custom gift card image that reflects your brand will look more professional and personal.
 Even if you’re not a designer, you can quickly create one for free using Canva’s gift certificate maker and replace your gift card image with it on your product page.

-One way you can reward loyal customers for helping you through this time is by giving them a discount for purchasing a gift card for a larger amount.
+One way you can reward loyal customers for supporting your brand is by giving them a discount for purchasing a gift card for a larger amount.
 Not only does this increase the amount of immediate cash flow you can generate per sale, it’s a nice way to say thank you to your customers.